 Human beings often confound, confuse, and mislead themselves by assuming naively that, in order to be true, a law, principle, or theory must be universally valid without any exceptions.
 Even in physics, the most successful of all the sciences, there have been examples of valid laws and theories which were later found to be not as universal in their applicability as was formerly believed.
-One of the most prominent examples is the fact that, although Newtonian mechanics provides a very precise description of the motions of large objects, meaning those that are visible to the naked eye, it has no validity at the atomic and subatomic scales, where other forces besides gravity take precedence, namely the electromagnetic force and the strong and the weak nuclear forces.
+One of the most prominent examples is the fact that, although Newtonian mechanics provides a very precise description of the motions of large objects, meaning those that are visible to the naked eye, it has little validity at the atomic and subatomic scales, where other forces besides gravity take precedence, namely the electromagnetic force and the strong and the weak nuclear forces.

 There is presently a similar belief that has captivated the scientific community, in particular astronomers, and entered the popular imagination.
 I am referring to the presumed existence of something called “dark matter.”
-This dark matter, which is believed to be undetectable by any form of device that can detect or measure radiation, whether visible, infrared, ultraviolet, radio, gamma, x-ray, and so on, is assumed to exist because the calculations of the masses of very large celestial “objects” like galaxies and galaxy clusters, which consist of very large numbers of stars, usually many millions or billions of them, have produced significant discrepancies between the mass that is calculated based on astronomical observations of the total number of stars contained in each galaxy based on their luminosity, or the total number of galaxies contained in a cluster of galaxies, and the mass that is required to hold these massive spinning objects together, as well as the speeds of stars or galaxies in different parts of the galaxy or galaxy cluster.
+This dark matter, which is believed to be undetectable by any kind of device that can detect or measure radiation, whether visible, infrared, ultraviolet, radio, gamma, x-ray, and so on, is assumed to exist because the calculations of the masses of very large celestial “objects” like galaxies and galaxy clusters, which consist of very large numbers of stars, usually many millions or billions of them, have produced significant discrepancies between the mass that is calculated based on astronomical observations of the total number of stars contained in each galaxy based on their luminosity, or the total number of galaxies contained in a cluster of galaxies, and the mass that is required to hold these massive spinning objects together, as well as the speeds of stars or galaxies in different parts of the galaxy or galaxy cluster.

 These calculations are based on the assumption that Newton’s Law of Gravitation is valid at such large astronomical scales.
 We should remember the important fact that this law was formulated based solely on the study of the objects that exist in our solar system: the Sun, its satellites, or planets, as well as the satellites of these planets, other smaller objects that encircle the Sun, such as meteors, asteroids, and comets, and the objects that lie on or near the Earth’s surface.
 It was then simply assumed that this law is also valid at all scales of the Universe, including vastly larger scales such as galaxies and galaxy clusters.
 However, just as it was found that Newton’s Law of Gravitation is not valid at much smaller atomic and subatomic scales, it is also possible that it may not be valid at much larger scales.

 There is a rough correlation between the two situations: in terms of scale, as atomic and subatomic distances are to our solar system, the solar system is to galaxies and clusters of galaxies.
 When it was first understood that atoms are composed of smaller particles, the early model of the atom was based on the solar system, with the electrons revolving around the nucleus, just as the planets revolve around the Sun.
 Of course, this model of the atom’s structure was later modified because of quantum mechanics.
-However, just as atoms are believed to consist of tiny particles with a great deal of empty space around them, galaxies and galaxy clusters also consist of small particles of matter – primarily stars, former stars, and planets – with a great deal of empty space that separates them from each other.
+However, just as atoms are believed to consist of tiny particles with a great deal of empty space around them, galaxies and galaxy clusters also consist of compact bodies of matter – primarily stars, former stars, and planets – with a great deal of empty space that separates them from each other.
 Hence, it is possible that, just as in the case of atoms and subatomic particles, the force of gravity is not detectable because, at these microscopic distances, other forces are much stronger than gravity, there may exist a relatively weak force that holds galaxies and galaxy clusters together but is not detectable at the much smaller distances of our solar system, where the effects of gravity predominate.
 In other words, there may indeed be something that is undetectable, but rather than being a vast quantity of missing mass – the hypothetical “dark matter” – it may instead be a force that is not detectable at the distances of our planet and solar system.

-If we go back in time to when Newton formulated his famous laws of motion, and in particular his Law of Gravitation, we must remember several things: first, Newton had no idea of how large the Universe actually is, along with how tiny a part of it our solar system comprises; and second, he had no data about the motions of stars within galaxies or the motions of galaxies within galaxy clusters.
+If we go back in time to when Newton formulated his famous laws of motion, and also the Law of Gravitation, we must remember several things: first, Newton had no idea of how large the Universe actually is, along with how tiny a part of it our solar system comprises; and second, he had no data about the motions of stars within galaxies or the motions of galaxies within galaxy clusters.
 If he had had this data available to him, as astronomers do today, would he have formulated his Law of Gravitation and declared that it was a universally valid law?
 My opinion is that he would not have done so.
 After all, Newton was searching for a mathematical relationship that could accurately describe the motions of all celestial objects, and clearly the Law of Gravitation, although it does a very good job of describing the motions of objects at the scale of our solar system, is not able to describe the motions of larger systems like galaxies and galaxy clusters.
-What this means is that the assumption – for it is nothing more than an assumption – of this law’s universal validity is due to a historical accident, the fact that Newton was not aware of the nature of the motions of galaxies and galaxy clusters, and the fact that their motions cannot be described by the Law of Gravitation.
+What this means is that the assumption – for it is nothing more than an assumption – of this law’s universal validity is due to a historical accident, the fact that Newton was not aware of the nature of the motions of galaxies and galaxy clusters, and the fact that their motions cannot accurately be described by the Law of Gravitation.

 There is another point to consider in regard to this matter: in applying the Law of Gravitation to very large systems like galaxies and galaxy clusters, when calculating the expected rotational speed of any one part of it, such as a star or galaxy within the galaxy or galaxy cluster, it is assumed that the masses of all the other stars or galaxies can be treated as if they were concentrated at the centre of the galaxy or galaxy cluster.
 This simplifying assumption is made because the application of Newton’s Law of Gravitation to work out the orbits of even three bodies – the famous three-body problem – is notoriously difficult, and has been shown to be impossible, except in some special cases.
 Hence, it may be that this simplifying assumption is invalid at large scales like galaxies and galaxy clusters.